jacob-alford/schemata-ts/README.md

 | UUID                  | String         |

 Additionally, there are more unlisted base schemable schemata also exported from `schemata-ts/schemata`.
 These can be used to construct more complex schemata.
 There are many examples of custom schemata in `src/schemata` to use as a reference.

-## Future Features

-schemata-ts is planned to support the following features in various 1.x and 2.x versions in the near future:

-- ~~JsonSerializer and JsonDeserializer: encoding / decoding from Json strings~~ Added in 1.1.0
-- ~~Json Schema: generating JSON-Schema from schemata ([#137](https://github.com/jacob-alford/schemata-ts/issues/137))~~ Added in 1.2.0
-- ~~Mapped Structs: conversions between struct types, i.e. `snake-case` keys to `camelCase` keys~~ Added in 1.3.0
-- More generic schemata: (~~SetFromArray~~ Added in 1.3.0, ~~NonEmptyArray~~ Added in 1.1.0)
-- More validator.js branded schemata